firxworx/op-ansible-device-automation/README.md

 - You have an SSH client installed
 - You have generated an SSH key pair that you can use to connect to your target devices

-#### On target device(s)
+#### Target(s) for OliviaParty

-- Plug in all required USB devices and peripherals to the device
+- Plug in all USB peripherals and devices into the target machine(s)
-- Install a fresh server install image (often referred to as _minimal_) of the [Ubuntu 20.04 LTS](https://releases.ubuntu.com/20.04/) or [Ubuntu 22.04 LTS](https://releases.ubuntu.com/20.04/) operating system
+- Install a fresh server install image (often referred to as _minimal_) of the [Ubuntu 22.04 LTS](https://releases.ubuntu.com/22.04/) or [Ubuntu 22.04 LTS](https://releases.ubuntu.com/22.04/) operating system
-  - Ensure that an ssh server (e.g. OpenSSH) is installed
+  - Ensure that an ssh server is installed (Ubuntu's default is OpenSSH server)
-  - Create a non-root user account that has root privileges via `sudo` (this can often be done during the install process)
+  - Create a non-root user account that has root privileges via `sudo` (this can typically be done during the install process)
-  - Confirm that you can connect to the target device as your non-root user via password or key-based authentication from your control machine
+  - Confirm that you can connect to each target from your control machine via ssh using your password or key-based authentication
 - Ensure the control machine and targets are connected to the same network and that the control machine can connect to them

 ### Ansible Inventory